Some Quick Thoughts on Taking Lessons, Teaching, Giving Feedback, etc…

 You will have a better idea of what to look for in a guitar teacher after reading this blog.

-However: some of this info will also help musicians gain a better understanding of how to communicate more effectively in recording session, band settings or jam sessions.
+However: some of this info will also help musicians gain a better understanding of how to communicate more effectively in a recording session, band settings, or jam sessions.

 The feedback you give should be: